ssjsatish/py/README.md

-data structures and algorithms in python programming for $200K
+Data structures and algorithms coding in python for $200K